-- 3.65 We do not expect there to be any differences between Option 1 and the "Current Euratom regime" counterfactual with respect to consumer bills.
-Nuclear generation would continue to form part of the wholesale market in both scenarios. - 3.66 In Option 1, having generation from nuclear maintains lower prices in the short term leading to importing less electricity through interconnectors.
+- 3.47 We do not expect there to be any differences between the policy option and the "Current Euratom regime" counterfactual with respect to consumer bills. - 3.48 In the policy option considered, having generation from nuclear maintains lower prices in the short term leading to importing less electricity through interconnectors.
 In the "Do Nothing" counterfactual, nuclear is no longer able to fulfil this role.
 As outlined previous section, we would still expect security of supply to be maintained (although at increased risk), through the use of Coal and Gas.
-However, both of these technologies have a higher marginal cost of producing electricity when compared to nuclear, and as such, would likely lead to higher wholesale prices
+However, both of these technologies have a higher marginal cost of producing electricity when compared to nuclear, and as such, would likely lead to higher wholesale prices - 3.49 In the longer term, the impact of the "Do Nothing" counterfactual is more ambiguous.
+The large amount of renewable technologies required could depress the wholesale price for longer periods, but may also lead to a more volatile market, with peaking generation being required more often.